james-see/python-examples/README.md

 ## hashlib example

-The hashlib module generates hashes from strings.
+The hashlib package generates hashes from strings.
 This example uses the sha256 hash algorithm.

 ### Run the Example